magento/magento2-functional-testing-framework/docs/test.md

 *  One `<test>` tag is allowed per test XML file.
 *  All names within the framework are in the **PascalCase** format and must be alphanumeric.
-*  Each action and action group call has its own identifier `<stepKey>` for reference purposes.
+*  Each action and action group call should have its own identifier `<stepKey>`.
 *  A test may have any number of [assertions][assertion] at any point within the `<test>`.
 *  If `<test>` is included in [`<suite>`][suites], it **cannot be generated in isolation** from `<before>` and `<after>` section of the suite (see [suites] for details).

 ## Elements reference

-There are several XML elements that are used in `<test>` in the MFTF.
+There are several XML elements that are used within `<test>` in the MFTF.

 ### tests {#tests-tag}